est31/podiff-review/Readme.md

 The tool will then ask you about translation changes.
 You can answer with `y` for Ok, `n` for not ok, and `l` for "I want to look at it **l**ater".
 It automatically puts answered questions into `answers.toml`, for later inspection.

-`podiff-review` doesn't display you (yet?) whether a commit is regarded as "approved", you'll have to manually grep `answers.toml` for settings with a `false` value.
+`podiff-review` will display whether a commit is regarded as "approved", and provide stats about how many lines failed.